gerardroche/gerardroche.github.io/_posts/2023-05-25-neovintageous-monokai-free.md

 ## Making it your own

-Did you know that you can customise your color scheme?
-For example, to customise the MonokaiFree color scheme, create a file named `Packages/User/MonokaiFree.sublime-color-scheme`.
-The following settings will change the cursor color to be a bright yellow, squares the cursor and selections, and makes the line highlight a blue tint:
+Did you know that you can customize your color scheme?
+For example, to customize the MonokaiFree color scheme, create a file named `Packages/User/MonokaiFree.sublime-color-scheme`.
+The following settings will change the cursor color to bright yellow, square the cursor and selections, and make the line highlight a blue tint:

 ```json
 {